qzaidi/qzaidi.github.com/_posts/2017-03-05-elf-go-ident.markdown

 ---
 layout: post
 style: text
-title: A Deep dive in go binaries
+title: A deep dive in go binaries
 ---

-Once upon a time, I used to work on file formats, debuggers etc, and sometimes used to blog about them as well.
+Once upon a time, my work involved binary file formats, debuggers and reverse engineering, and sometimes I would [blog about them]((http://qasim.zaidi.me/2010/02/what-is-in-heap.html)) as well.
-While many of them were permanently lost in the graveyard that is internet, [some survived](http://qasim.zaidi.me/2010/02/what-is-in-heap.html)

-Off late, I got interested into thinking about ELF and go again.
+Off late, I have been thinking about ELF files again.
 Once a priest, always a priest, huh?

 Well, the itch started because we use this tool called [gops](https://github.com/google/gops) from google.

 Apart from other things, it can give you a stack trace of all your go-routines, which we find quite handy in debugging issues, esp the infamous [too many open files](https://github.com/golang/go/blob/045ad5bab812657a85707e480c29de9144881be1/src/net/http/server.go#L2665)

-So while all is well with this tool, currently it uses the presence of runtime.buildVersion in the symbol table, to identify if a program is golang.
+While mostly all is well with this tool, it uses the presence of runtime.buildVersion in the symbol table, to identify if a program is golang.

 ```
 nm <go-binary> | grep runtime.buildVersion